 While the producers successfully financed the film via Merced Media Partners and PalmStar Media Capital (executive producers are PalmStar’s Kevin Frakes, Merced’s Raj Brinder Singh, Stuart Brown, Lauren Selig and international sales co.
 The Solution Entertainment Group’s Lisa Wilson and Myles Nestel), they needed extra funds to finish the film properly.

 From the time Manning became involved with the film, she was first going to make it for $11, then $8, $5, $3 or $2.5 million.
-"That's how the economics have changed," she says.
-"The movie looks beauituful, we got a great DP and production designer.
+"That's how the economics have changed," she said.
+"The movie looks beautiful, we got a great DP and production designer.
 You put money in these indies and then for post there's bare bones left to finish the film and have it be professionally done and releasable."

-Manning says she wanted great music and a proper finish with nice main titles that weren't white against black: "So the guys at CAA and Gersh said to do a crowd funding campaign.
-"Everyone's heard of Zach Braff and Kickstarter but I didn't know how you did it," she says.
+Manning wanted great music and a proper finish with nice main titles that weren't white against black: "So the guys at CAA and Gersh said to do a crowd-funding campaign.
+"Everyone's heard of Zach Braff and Kickstarter but I didn't know how you did it," she said.
 "In this case, it wasn't like we needed to do it to get the movie made.
 We own the movie, so our advisers said to go to Indiegogo, which did a campaign for the Roger Ebert doc ["Life Itself"].
 OK, now I can wrap my head around it, they had made the movie, and wanted to finish it up better.
 It never occurred to me that you could do that."

 So Manning got a call during production to introduce her to Marc Hofstatter, who handles film Indiegogo's film campaigns.
 The filmmakers put together a video (see below), which Indiegogo walked them through, step by step.
 "In these types of movies fueled by fans of good stories, they can participate and feel like they helped to get the movie made," says Manning.
 "On some of the campaigns you can buy yourself a credit.
 As a producer I'm against that, we're not offering that.
 We're offering tickets to the premiere and Q and As and a dinner.
 Our biggest perk is the wedding dress Katie wore in the wedding.
 A very expensive dress."

-Manning finds low-budget independent production "invigorating," she says, "because it's your movie.
+Manning finds low-budget independent production "invigorating," she said, "because it's your movie.
 I'd be lying to say it's not a lot of work, blood, sweat and tears.
 Snow beater is not on my resume.
 It was great, like being back in film school again, it does show you when you're doing this, that you don't NEED it all.
 I would love to have more money, but you can make something wonderful without the bloated budgets.
 If it does happen to catch lightning in a bootle, you're owning it, so that's a good thing, with much more freedom.
 You do see how spoiled you are."